Cook County Property Tax Classification

-This map illustrates total property tax rates as a percent of market value (effective composite property tax rates) levied for the average taxpayer in each municipality across northeastern Illinois.
-Most of the region's residential property tax rates are below four percent across most of the region, as are the rates for commercial and industrial taxpayers in collar counties, which do not employ classification.
-In Cook County, however, commercial and industrial rates are above four percent for the majority of municipalities.
+This map illustrates total property tax rates as a percent of market value (effective composite property tax rates) across northeastern Illinois.
+Most of the region's residential property tax rates are below five percent across most of the region, as are the rates for commercial and industrial taxpayers in collar counties, which do not employ classification.
+In Cook County, however, commercial and industrial rates are above five percent for the majority of municipalities.
 Click on two areas of the map — West Cook and South Cook — to see where economic development could be spurred by elimination of property tax classifications.

 Why this is important